 Your license expires on the expiration date printed on the license.
 The license is valid for driving for an additional 60 days after the expiration date.
 After 60 days from the expiration date, you may be ticketed for driving with an expired license.
-(If you are a temporary foreign national, you are not entitled to the 60-day grace period.)

-After one year following expiration, you will be required to take the knowledge test and drive test.
+One year following expiration, you will be required to take the knowledge test and drive test.
 If you plan to travel or rent a car during the 60-day grace period, you should renew your driver's license; some entities may not recognize the grace period.
 You may renew your driver's license 180 days before its expiration date.
 If you demonstrate a good cause exists to renew earlier, you may renew your driver's license up to one year before the expiration date.

 You must pass the vision screening each time you renew your license.